-I am pleased to present this annual report which sets out the role of the Audit and Governance Committee and how it has discharged its terms of reference during 2021/22.
+I am pleased to present this Annual Report which sets out the role of the Audit and Governance Committee and how it has discharged its terms of reference during 2022/23.

-The Committee forms an important role in helping the Council maintain its reputation for high standards of governance, and financial management particularly.
+The Committee has an important role in helping the Council maintain its reputation for high standards of governance and financial management.

-Needless to say, it has been a very busy and full year.
-The Council, and local government generally continues to face pressure from many angles, a constant pressure on financial resources, exceptional demand for services and not least how it has needed to recover from the pandemic, the effects of which continue.
+Needless to say, it has been another very busy and full year.
+The Council, and local government generally continues to face pressure from many angles, a constant pressure on financial resources, exceptional demand for services and not least how it continues to respond post pandemic.
 Alongside those pressures the Council continues to be forward looking and aspirational and of course effective governance plays an important part in that.
-The Glassworks development is a prime example of the Council's ambition, and this has been of particular focus for the Committee.
+The Glassworks development is just one example of the Council's ambition and success, and this has been of particular focus for the Committee.